-Associated Students of the University of Hawai'i - Hawai'i Community College carry out functions or operations on behalf of the University for the purpose of serving the entire Student Body of HawCC.
+Associated Students of the University of Hawai'i -Hawai'i Community College

-The Associated Students of the University of Hawaiʻi - Hawaiʻi Community College (ASUH-HawCC) pledge to forge a community which is student oriented and establishes a democratic system of government committed to fellowship and service.
-ASUH-HawCC is a chartered student organization (CSO) to
+The Associated Students of the University of Hawai'i - Hawai'i Community College (ASUH-HawCC) pledge to forge a community which is student oriented and establishes a democratic system of government committed to fellowship and service.
+ASUH-HawCC is a chartered student organization (CSO) to carry out functions or operations on behalf of the University for the purpose of serving the entire Student Body of HawCC.